noi-techpark/odh-datacollector-flightdata/README.md

 You can see that the password was hashed.
 This file is now a valid `mosquitto` password file.

+### mosquitto-docker-local-reload-config.sh

+This script triggers a mosquitto instance running in a Docker container named `noi-flightdata_mosquitto_1` (as it is the case when the Docker containers are started with `docker-compose`) to reload its configuration.
+This way, configuration changes become effective without restarting mosquitto (during a restart no messages can be received).

 ## Information

 ### Support